For Those Who Think Young (Mad Men): Plot

 The episode begins on Valentine's Day, Wednesday, February 14, 1962, picking up 15 months after the season 1 finale.

 Don visits the doctor for a checkup and learns that his blood pressure is high and that due to his age (36), he needs to slow down on his two-pack, five-drink per day diet.
 Peggy is back at work, after taking a break for three months and is much thinner.
 Others in the office are curious about her absence and weight loss.
-Roger has recovered from his heart attack and is back at the Sterling Cooper as well.
+Roger has recovered from his heart attack and is back at Sterling Cooper as well.
 Betty has begun taking horseback riding lessons.
 A new copy machine is delivered to the office, and Joan struggles to decide where to put it.

 While waiting for Don, who is late for the noon meeting, Peggy berates and humiliates Don's new secretary, Lois.
-When Don finally arrives, they discuss pitching to Mohawk Airlines- following Duck Phillips' plan for Sterling Cooper to acquire an airline business.
+When Don finally arrives, they discuss pitching to Mohawk Airlines following Duck Phillips's plan for Sterling Cooper to acquire an airline business.
 Don dislikes Paul's humorous copy ideas, and instead tells the staff to focus on the feeling of leaving the city, of adventure, of escape, and of going somewhere you have never been.

 On Valentine's Night, Don takes Betty to the Savoy Hotel.
 While there, they run into Juanita, an old roommate of Betty's from her modeling days, accompanied by an older business executive.
 Don points out to Betty that Juanita is clearly now working as a call girl.
 When Pete arrives home that night, he finds Trudy upset because she is having trouble getting pregnant.
 He tries to console her.
 In the Drapers' hotel room, a more confident Betty shows Don a sexy merry widow she has bought.
 The boldness throws Don, and when they try to have sex, he is impotent.
 The evening ends with Betty and Don watching the Jackie Kennedy TV special, A Tour of the White House with Mrs. John F. Kennedy.
 Also watching the special is Joan Holloway and her new doctor-boyfriend, and Salvatore Romano, who is newly married.
 Pete sits alone watching cartoons, eating the chocolates he purchased for his wife.

 Peggy and Salvatore meet with Don to show him their new mockups of the Mohawk campaign.
 Don rejects their sexy copy idea, to Peggy's frustration.
 He insists to her that, "You are the product.
 You, feeling something.
 That's what sells."
-He urges them to emphasize the cute little girl running to the plane to greet her father in the ad's artwork- citing a Valentine Sally made him.
+He urges them to emphasize the cute little girl running to the plane to greet her father in the ad's artwork, citing a Valentine Sally made him.
 Peggy thinks of the tagline: "What did you bring me, Daddy?"
-Meanwhile, Joan hears of Peggy's mistreatment of Lois and decides the put the new copier in Peggy's office making it crowded with secretaries.
+Meanwhile, Joan hears of Peggy's mistreatment of Lois and decides to put the new copier in Peggy's office making it crowded with secretaries.